OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 ----------------------

-The configless_ feature that allows the compute nodes — specifically the slurmd_ process — and user commands running on login nodes to pull configuration information directly from the slurmctld_ instead of from a pre-distributed local file.
+The configless_ feature that allows the compute nodes — specifically the slurmd_ process — and user commands running on login nodes to pull configuration information directly from the slurmctld_ controller instead of from a pre-distributed local file.
-The order of precedence for determining what configuration source to use is listed in the configless_ page.
+The *order of precedence* for determining what configuration source to use is listed in the configless_ page.

 On startup the compute node slurmd_ will query the slurmctld_ server that you specify, and the configuration files will be pulled to the node's local disk.
 The pulled slurmd_ conguration files are stored in this folder::

   $ ls -ld /run/slurm/conf